 Not sure how you feel about CBD?
 Learn more about how CBD affects athletic performance and make that call for yourself.
 We will say, however, that it can help with a lot of factors that contribute to better performance like aiding sleep and recovery, and acts as an anti-inflammatory.

 Sleep plays a critical role in muscle recovery.
 While you sleep, your body undergoes complex processes that focus on repairing and strengthening different systems within the body, including your muscles.

 Make sure you get the recommended 7 to 9 hours per night, which is essential for reaching a deep state of sleep.
-During this phase the body focuses on muscle recovery through protein synthesis and increasing the amount of oxygen and nutrients delivered to your muscles—all of which helps with recovery as well as muscle growth.
+During this phase, the body focuses on muscle recovery through protein synthesis and increasing the amount of oxygen and nutrients delivered to your muscles—all of which help with recovery as well as muscle growth.
 Plus, this way you are well-rested for your next big game or training session.